 7 Excuses Keeping You In Debt

-You may think it’s the money or the size of your debt that’s keeping you in debt.
-Or, those may only be excuses that you’re making to avoid dealing with your debt.
-If these excuses are keeping you in debt, it’s time to stop making excuses and start making progress to rid yourself of debt for good.
+You may think it’s your income status or the size of your debt that’s keeping you in a financial hole, but more likely, it could be excuses that you’re making to avoid dealing with your debt.
+If that's the case, it’s time to stop making empty justifications be and start making progress to rid yourself of debt for good — and we'll show you how.

 It’s hard to prioritize debt over other goals like saving for retirement or putting money towards your child’s college tuition.
 However, keeping your debt around could do more harm than good.
 Rather than putting off your debt for another time, find a balance between paying off debt and achieving your other financial goals.